-The approach outlined in Section 4.1.1 was used to perform the hazard assessment modeling using the structure density data (Figure 11) and the weather and fuel moisture data for the average fire season, peak fire conditions, and extreme Diablo wind conditions scenarios (Table 10).
+The approach outlined in Section 3.1.1 was used in the CWPP to perform the hazard assessment modeling using the structure density data and the weather and fuel moisture data for the average fire season, peak fire conditions, and extreme Diablo wind conditions scenarios.
 The remainder of this section discusses the modeling results.